Best reading order for Robert Crais books?

 It is important that you read the books in publishing order, which follows.
 Continue reading

-I think the best reading order for John Sanford Books is:
+I think the best reading order for John Sandford Books is:

 - The Prey Series (by published date)